All About Eve (band)

 All About Eve were an English rock band.
 The initial creative core consisted of Coventry-born Julianne Regan (vocals), Huddersfield-born Tim Bricheno (guitar) and Andy Cousin (bass guitar), with other members changing over the years.
 Their highest-charting UK single was "Martha's Harbour" (1988).
 The band was active from 1984 to 1993, then 1999 to 2004, achieving four UK Top-50 albums.
-The band had been recognised for their "unique, folk-rock-influenced take" on the gothic rock style, and Regan has been described as "certainly one of the more talented singers" of the scene in the late 1980s.
+The band had been recognised for their "unique, folk-rock-influenced take" on the gothic rock style, and Regan was described by AllMusic as "certainly one of the more talented singers of the British gothic rock scene in the late 1980s.

 History

 Foundation

 Julianne Regan, a former journalist, played bass in an early line-up of the gothic rock group Gene Loves Jezebel before leaving to form, with Manuela Zwingmann of Xmal Deutschland, The Swarm, the precursor to All About Eve.
 The band's name was taken from the 1950 film starring Bette Davis.
 The original line-up of All About Eve consisted of Regan, Zwingmann, former Aemotti Crii guitarist Bricheno and bassist Gus Ferguson.
 The band released the independent single "D for Desire" in 1985, prior to Zwingmann and Ferguson leaving, the latter joining Test Department.
 Bricheno suggested Cousin as a replacement for Ferguson, and so as a three-piece (plus a drum machine), they released "In the Clouds" (1986) and "Flowers in Our Hair" (1987).
 Both singles, "D for Desire" and "In the Clouds", were partially based on an ethereal gothic sound, sometimes compared to the music of the Cocteau Twins and Siouxsie and the Banshees.

 After Regan sang backing vocals for The Mission's God's Own Medicine album, the band received greater attention and were signed to Phonogram.
 Drummer Mark Price was added around this time.